ArturAkh/DeepTauTraining/balanced_batches/README.md

 # Creating balanced batches
-The set of scripts in this folders allows to construct training inputs for `DeepTau`, which are balanced with respect to a specified phasespace.
+The set of scripts in this folders allows to construct training inputs for `DeepTau`, which are balanced with respect to a specified phase-space.
 In that special case we
 balance:

 * per process in an event,